ankurxbatta/Pranchal-Poll/README.md

 # Pranchal-Poll
-This is the polling app madein Django FrameWork
-Django FrameWork is one of the framework used in python.
+This is the polling app made in Django FrameWork Django FrameWork is one of the framework used in python.
 For Using this Application:
 python3 manage.py runserver